scboesch/serverless-huggingface-demos/README.md

 -   [Python](https://www.python.org/) 3.6+
 -   [A virtual env](https://docs.python.org/3/library/venv.html#module-venv) (optional)

-Provided that the required software is in place, it should be possible to deploy a new instance of this demo project by executing the following commands.
+Provided that the required software is in place, the following commands should allow you to deploy a new instance of this demo project.

 ## Deploying the example application
 1. Clone the project to your development environment:
 ```bash
 git clone <https://github.com/aws-samples/zero-administration-inference-with-aws-lambda-for-hugging-face.git>
 ```
-2. Setup and activate a virual environment.
+2. Set up and activate a virtual environment.
 This is optional but recommended.
 ```bash
 python -m venv .venv
 ```
 Activating your virtual environment will be different based on if you are using a MacOS, Linux, or Windows environment.

 MacOS and Linux
 ```bash
 source .venv/bin/activate